andrewt3000/MachineLearning/transformer.md

 # Transformers
 A **Transformer** is a neural network architecture that contain an **attention layer**.
 Tranformers largely replaced rnns, grus and lstms for processing variable length sequences of inputs, such as text.
-Transformers are the primary architecture in large language models and vision transformers.
+Transformers are the primary architecture in large language models, vision transformers, and latent diffusion models.

 ### Attention is all you need
 Attention layers were introduced in [Attention Is All You Need](https://arxiv.org/abs/1706.03762) (Vaswani et al., 2017) [blog](https://research.google/blog/transformer-a-novel-neural-network-architecture-for-language-understanding/).
 The original “attention is all you need” paper was for language translation.
 It was a supervised learning task trained on parallel corpus of data in different languages.